meagar/node-openid-client/README.md

 openid-client is a server side [OpenID][openid-connect] Relying Party (RP, Client) implementation for Node.js, supports [passport][passport-url].

-Notice: openid-client ^2.0.x drops support for Node.js versions less than lts/boron(6.9.0) due to Node.js lts/argon end of life on [2018-04-30](https://github.com/nodejs/Release).
+Notice: openid-client ^3.x drops support for Node.js versions less than lts/carbon(8.9.0).
 See the [CHANGELOG](/CHANGELOG.md) for a complete list of deprecations and changes.

 **Table of Contents**